 Trade Management

-The Trade Management graph analyzes the trade management approach and shows the effectiveness.
+The Trade Management graph analyzes the trade management approach and shows its effectiveness.

-The orange graph shows the performance the trader may have realized with a passive set-and-forget approach.
+The green graph shows the Potential Performance the trader may have realized with a passive set-and-forget approach.

 Interpretation

-When the orange (potential performance) line is higher than the green (actual performance) line, it means that the trader may have mismanaged their trades.
-A passive approach may have provided a better return in terms of R-Multiple.
+When the green (potential performance) line is higher than the blue (actual performance) line, it means that the trader may have mismanaged their trades.
+A passive approach may have provided a better return in terms of R-Multiple compared to the actual realized performance.

-Causes for the orange line to rise above the green line are cutting losses too late or exiting potentially winning trades too soon.
+Causes for the green line to rise above the blue line are cutting losses too late or exiting potentially winning trades too soon.

 Requirements